 The Board of Supervisors governs the District.
 It meets on Tuesdays and Board agendas are posted on the County website.
-The District has a Citizen Advisory Committee made up of District members who act as the liaison between the District and the property owners.
+The District has Citizen Advisory Committees for the Cumorah Knolls and Mansionette Estates portions, respectively, made up of District members who act as the liaison between the District and the property owners.
 Their role is advisory and instrumental in determining the level of service provided to the District.